-Public bodies' Internal Audit must evaluate risk exposures regarding the reliability and integrity of information and compliance with the requirements of the Division of Revenue Act, the Grant Agreement, the Grant Manual and any other relevant documentation issued by the Department of Public Works and Infrastructure in terms of the EPWP Integrated Grant and contribute to the improvement of risk management.
+Public bodies' Internal Audit must evaluate risk exposures regarding the reliability and integrity of information and compliance with the requirements of the Division of Revenue Act, the Grant Agreement, the Grant Manual and any other relevant documentation issued by the DPWI in terms of the EPWP Integrated Grant and contribute to the improvement of risk management.
 As part of the evaluation, consideration will be given to, inter alia, significant risks identified and assessed and potential for the occurrence of fraud and how fraud risk is managed.

-The Department of Public Works and Infrastructure' Internal Audit must evaluate the effectiveness of the risk management process of the EPWP Integrated Grant at public bodies.
+The DPWI Internal Audit must evaluate the effectiveness of the risk management process of the EPWP Integrated Grant at public bodies.
 As part of the evaluation, consideration will be given to, inter alia, the appropriateness and sufficiency of resources with the necessary competencies in the Public Bodies' Internal Audit function to perform the audit procedures.